70 Collier Street, Barrie

 For disconnections that occur due to regular review of delinquent accounts by the City, the Tenant will be charged for shutting off the water and turning it back on.
 For Request from Owners that proceed to a disconnection, charges may apply to the Owner.

 The water will be turned back on when payment of the arrears is received.
 If full payment cannot be made, a formal Letter of Commitment for payment arrangements for the balance must be completed and adhered to, or when the Owner (or Designate) provides the City with information about a new Tenant.
 The City requires a minimum of 48 hours notice to turn the water back on.

-The City will contact the Owner (or Designate) when payment has been received to advise when the water is scheduled to be turned back on.
+The Owner (or Designate) may contact the City to inquire whether payment has been received and if the water is or has been scheduled to be turned back on.
 Either of the Tenant, Owner (or Designate) must be present when the water is turned back on to ensure the water is flowing properly.

 The City must ensure that the water is flowing properly inside the premises, that there are no leaks detected or there are no plumbing issues as it relates to the water shut off process.